learnk8s/learnk8s.io/src/yaml-validation/content.md

 Let's have a closer look at it:

 - `successMessage` is a string which will be displayed when the check succeeds.
-- `failureMessage` is displayed when the check is unsuccessful.
+- `failureMessage` is displayed when the test is unsuccessful.
 - `category` refers to one of the categories - `Images`, `Health Checks`, `Security`, `Networking` and  `Resources`.
 - `target` is a string that determines which _spec_ object the check is applied against - and should be one of `Container`, `Pod`, or `Controller`.
-- The check itself is defined in the `schema` object using JSON schema.
+- The test itself is defined in the `schema` object using JSON schema.
 Here the check uses the `pattern` keyword to match whether the image is from an allowed registry or not.

 To run the check defined above you will need to create a Polaris configuration file as follows: